-3.6 Admission Discontinuities as Local Lotteries
+3.6 Admission discontinuities as local lotteries

-A closely-related research design to the lottery methods described above leverages discontinuities in admissions rules based on admission tests or other criteria.
-For example, highly-selective exam schools in Boston, New York, and elsewhere require an admission test and admit students with a high enough score.
-We can view randomized lotteries as a special case of this sort of admission rule with a randomly-assigned admission score-as discussed in Section 3.4, lottery offers are distributed to students whose positions on a randomly-ordered list fall below a threshold.
-When the admission score is not randomly assigned, students above and below the admission threshold will not generally be comparable.
-This problem is solved with regression discontinuity (RD) methods that zero-in on a small neighborhood of the admission threshold, isolating comparisons of similar students who end up just above or below the threshold by chance.
+School effectiveness research can leverage discontinuities in admissions rules based on admission tests or other criteria.
+For example, highly selective exam schools in Boston, New York, and elsewhere require an admission test and admit students with a high enough score.
+Lotteries can be seen as a special case of this sort of admission rule.
+When the admission score is not randomly assigned, students above and below the admission threshold are not immediately comparable.
+This problem is solved with regression discontinuity (RD) methods that focus on students close to cutoffs, assuming those just above and just below are similar.^m

-We introduce the admission RD approach by returning to the potential outcomes model of Section 3.1, this time describing the effects of exam school attendance.
+RD methods are introduced here by returning to the potential outcomes model of Section 3.1, this time describing the effects of exam school attendance.
 Let $Y_i(1)$ and $Y_i(0)$ denote student i's outcomes if she attends an exam school or a traditional public school, and let $D_i(1)$ and $D_i(0)$ represent i's attendance choices with and without an exam school admission offer.
-Instead of being randomly assigned as in the
+Instead of being randomly assigned as in the charter lottery context, the exam offer Z_i is assigned based on a cutoff c in an observed test score T_i :